 Packages with a large size-to-weight ratio

 At Roadie, we don’t require measurements or weight when figuring out how to ship oversized items.
 Simply choose a general delivery size.
 And while some shipping companies have additional fees charged at point of sale, Roadie is a flat rate service with no hidden costs.

 The cheaper way to ship bulky items

 There’s no reason why packaging ends up being more expensive than shipping out-of-the-box stuff itself.
 Here at Roadie, we decided to take that out of the equation — and let you cargo go commando!
-Roadie Drivers know how to ship oversized items, and since they are already headed in the right direction, they can safely deliver your stuff door-to-door for less.
+Drivers on our platform know how to ship oversized items, and since they are already headed in the right direction, they can safely deliver your stuff door-to-door for less.

 Add insurance when shipping oversized packages